winitzki/scall/tutorial/programming_dhall.md

   λ(T : Type) → λ(a : T) → λ(b : T) → ∀(f : T → Type) → f a → f b
 ```
 This complicated type expression contains an arbitrary _dependent type_ `f` (a type that depends on a value of type `T`).
-It is far from obvious how to work with types of the form `LeibnizEqual`.
+It is not obvious how to work with types of the form `LeibnizEqual`.

 To explain that, we begin by considering an example where `T = Natural`.
 Define the type `LeibnizEqNat` by: